oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Non-Draft Document Version
 <non-draft-document-version>
-It MUST be tested that document version does not contain a pre-release part if the document status is `final` or `interim`.
+It SHALL be tested that document version does not contain a pre-release part if the document status is `final` or `interim`.

 The relevant path for this test is: